 Our table above shows you the best rates available on current accounts, along with the number of accounts you can open.

 Banks often set specific account requirements – such as fees, minimum monthly deposits and direct debits – to qualify for interest or to avoid paying a monthly fee on the account.

 Each account limits the balance on which you can earn interest but, in most cases, banks will allow you to open a second main or joint account, essentially doubling that amount.

 Watch out for accounts with tiered interest (where you get a higher rate for having a higher balance) as you must have a balance within the top tier to earn the top rate of interest.
 At lower tiers, these accounts become less competitive.

 Before you start moving savings about, there's an easier way to save money.

-Banks often offer cash incentives to attract new customers - in some cases over £100 - and switching should only take seven working days.
+Banks often offer cash incentives to attract new customers – in some cases more than £100 – and switching should only take seven working days.

 Look out for conditions, such as depositing a certain amount, or using online banking services by a specific date.

 Step 4: Open multiple high-interest current accounts